aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2022/aspose-words-for-net-22-11-release-notes/_index.md

 Related issue: WORDSNET-24350

-Starting from Aspose.Words 22.11, you can trim the last paragraph break from a document being dynamically inserted by LINQ Reporting Engine.
+Starting from Aspose.Words 22.11, it is possible to trim the last paragraph break from a document being dynamically inserted by LINQ Reporting Engine.
 The template syntax for this is as follows:
 {{< highlight csharp >}}
 <<doc [document_expression] -inline>>
 {{< /highlight >}}